Republican Party of the Virgin Islands

-The Republican Party of the United States Virgin Islands is a political party in the U.S. Virgin Islands, and is affiliated with the Republican Party at the national level.
+The Republican Party in the Virgin Islands is a political party in the U.S. Virgin Islands, and is affiliated with the Republican Party at the national level.

 John Canegata was the party chairman until the 2020 Republican National Convention at which the Republican National Committee removed him as chairman for violations of party rules.
+He was replaced by Gordon Ackley, who served as chairman from 2022 until resigning in 2024.
+John Yob was elected to fill the vacancy in May 2024.

-Lilliana Belardo de O'Neal, a former member territorial Legislature, and Jevon Williams serve on the Republican National Committee as national committeewoman and national committeeman respectively.
+Johann A. Clendenin serves on the Republican National Committee as national committeeman.

 The party has a small influence in the islands, failing to be competitive in gubernatorial elections for over three decades.

 History

 Founded in 1948 as a committee under the leadership of Roy Gordon, it was the successor to the Republican Club of the Virgin Islands founded by Adolph Achille Gereau in 1924.

 Melvin H. Evans, who was the territory's first elected governor, was a Republican.
 He later served in Congress.

 Former Governor Kenneth Mapp had been a Republican member of the Virgin Islands Legislature, but was elected to the territorial governorship as an independent.
 Previously the lieutenant governor, he was the Republican nominee for Congress in 1996.